Mikhail Koulakov: Career

+Death

 Koulakov died on 15 February 2015, aged 82.

 Art

 Koulakov was a representative of the Soviet avant-garde of the 1960s and one of the founders of the "Second Abstraction" in Russia; he graduated in set design under Nikolai Akimov, an artist and the director, at the Leningrad's Institute for Theatrical Arts in 1962, and started his career in Moscow and Leningrad where his works were displayed in alternative spaces to the prevailing socialist realism.

 Martial arts

-Koulakov was a Tai Chi Chuan 7th Dan master.
+Koulakov was a tai chi 7th Dan master.
 In 1990 he published the book Tai Chi Chuan, il Grande Limite.